fieldtrip/website/example/symmetry.md

 To investigate the effects of applying a symmetry constraint to the beamformer analysis, we will simulate two scenarios of symmetric dipoles; correlated and un-correlated.
 We will then attempt to estimate them with and without symmetry constraints.
 There coherent simulation script is available **[here](https://github.com/henneysq/meg-ahat/blob/main/simulations/symmetric_dipoles_tutorial.m)**.

-First, the symmetric dipoles and a spherical volume conducter model are defined:
+First, the symmetric dipoles and a spherical volume conductor model are defined:

     % Define two dipole positions and two directions of moment dippos = [-4 -4 4; 4 -4 4];